Cricket in the United States: Early history

-In July 1895 an international cricket match between Canada and the United States was played on the Manheim grounds in Germantown section of Philadelphia with six of the United States team being Penn student athletes and, in September of that year, past and then current members of Penn's varsity cricket team played past and then current members of the English cricket teams of Oxford and Cambridge resulting in Penn defeating the Oxford-Cambridge team by one hundred runs.
-This was not surprising as in the last two and a half decades of the 19th century and first decade of the 20th century, Philadelphia was the center of cricket in the United States Cricket had gained in popularity among the upper class from their travels abroad and cricket clubs sprung up all across the Eastern Seaboard (even today Philadelphia still has three cricket clubs: the Philadelphia Cricket Club, the Merion Cricket Club and the Germantown Cricket Club).

-The eleven-person team cricket familiar with Americans today took root most effectively at the St. George's Cricket Club, founded in 1838.
+The eleven-person team cricket familiar to Americans today took root most effectively at the St. George's Cricket Club, founded in 1838.
 Clubs from the United States (St. George's CC) and Canada participated in one of the first international cricket matches on record in 1844 in Bloomingdale Park in Manhattan.
 Cricket received a significant amount of media coverage at the time.
-In the mid-19th century, the sport was played in approximately 125 cities in 22 states.
-Roughly 500 officially established clubs existed and it is probable that in 1860 there were 10,000 boys and men in America who had actively played the sport for at least a season.
+It is probable that in 1860 there were 10,000 boys and men in America who had actively played the sport for at least a season.

+Rise of baseball

 St. George's CC employed Sheffield native Samuel Wright as its professional cricket playing groundsman.
 Wright's two sons, Harry and George, played for the United States XXII against the All England XI in 1859 in New York and Philadelphia.
 Both Wright brothers became renowned in baseball circles after they played for the Cincinnati Red Stockings, America's first professional baseball team.
-English cricket teams toured American regularly.
-Richard Daft's England side visited in 1869, when they played in New York and Philadelphia.
-Then with the spread of cricket to Boston, Lord Hawke's England XI played George Wright's New England Cricket XI at the Longwood Country Club in Boston.
-On the same tour in 1891 Lord Hawke's XI defeated a Germantown CC XI in Philadelphia, which included George Patterson, regarded as America's best batsman, with several centuries to his credit.
-George Patterson – referred to as America's W.G.
-Grace – was an American-born cricketer and lawyer by profession, described as brilliant under pressure when facing first-class English sides.
+Lord Hawke's England XI played George Wright's New England Cricket XI at the Longwood Country Club in Boston.
+On the same tour in 1891 Lord Hawke's XI defeated a Germantown CC XI in Philadelphia, which included George Patterson, regarded as America's best batsman and compared to England's W.G.
+Grace, with several centuries to his credit.

+It may have been during the Civil War that baseball overtook cricket and secured its place as America's game.
+An army making a brief stop at a location could easily organise a game of baseball on almost any clear patch of ground, while cricket required a carefully prepared pitch.
+After the Civil War, baseball became a much more organized sport than cricket in America, with more money and competition available to baseball players across the country; thus, baseball began to poach players and administrators from the world of cricket.
+It has been suggested that the fast-paced quick play of baseball was more appealing to Americans than the technical slower game of cricket, which at the time was played over a much longer duration than baseball; some attempts were made in this regard to nativize cricket in a way that would reduce its length and other perceived disadvantages relative to baseball, as can be seen in the American innovation of wicket, a cricket variant which could be played in an afternoon.
+However, the natural tendency toward baseball was compounded by terrible American defeats at the hands of a traveling English side in 1859, which may have caused Americans to think that they would never be successful at this English game.

+By the end of the Civil War, most cricket fans had given up their hopes of broad-based support for the game.
+Baseball filled the role of the "people's game" and cricket became an amateur game for gentlemen.

+Contemporary era

+The governance of American cricket has come under question a few times in the early 21st century, with the current organizer USA Cricket having received Associate status from the ICC in 2019.